Skip to Main Content

 It’s an important shift at a time when the rise of AI and the cost of education are making students and parents increasingly focused on career outcomes, Gilliam said at the summit at 1 Silber Way.

 That makes internships more important than ever.
-Gilliam gave attendees an early look at Launchpad, a fully funded summer internship program for first-years, which will be piloted this summer with 30 students.
+Gilliam gave attendees an early look at Boston University Launchpad, a summer internship program for first-years, which will be piloted this summer with 30 students.

 “We’ve known for a very long time that what happens in the informal learning space can inform what happens in the formal space,” Gilliam said.
 “You can fail and make mistakes that you then learn through and bring back into the classroom.
 So it’s a dynamic formula for success.”